vittaliy79/lizsys/README.md

 # lizsys
 Lizing system

 # Project stack
 JavaScript
 Database: SQLite

 # Init the project
-To init the project run the following ./init_project.cmd
+To init the project run the following

+    ./init_project.cmd

 # Starting the project
-To start the project run two commands inside two separate terminals ./start_backend.cmd
+To start the project run two commands inside two separate terminals

+    ./start_backend.cmd
+and

     ./start_frontend.cmd

-Open the browser and go to the address: http://localhost:5173/
+Open the browser and go to the address:
+http://localhost:5173/